codEno12/crud-notes-zellwk/notes.md

 Something equivalent to the live server extention
 Let us see the updated version of the server without having to restart it every time

-Why should we do "npm install nodemon --save-dev" --save-dev puts in into developer dependencies, which means that it will only be available during the development stage and not when its live *check again
+Why should we do "npm install nodemon --save-dev"?

+--save-dev puts in into developer dependencies, which means that it will only be available during the development stage and not when its live *check again

 What is body-parse ?

 Express does not handle reading data from the form so we need to use "body-parse" to clean up the "request object" before using them